 Q: “Why do you still eat eggs?”

 A: Pasture-raised eggs – meaning eggs that come from hens who lives on a range and eats grass and bugs – unlike all other animal protein out there, contain no harmful lectins or other disrupting attributes.

 However, almost every single carton of eggs found in supermarket refrigerators, including cage-free, farm fresh, free-range, and all other bullshit labels, come from hens who never see sunlight, are fed GMO soy and corn (chickens would never naturally eat grains or legumes), live in their own feces, and die years too young.

 On top of that, their eggs are loaded with all the lectins & chemicals that their feed contains.
-If you are going to eat eggs, make sure they are local, pastured (not to be confused with pasteurized) eggs.
+So, if you’re going to eat eggs, make sure they’re local, pastured-raised (not to be confused with pasteurized) eggs.

-Because Kim and I don’t want to encourage anyone to purchase eggs that fund unethical, unsustainable, and cruel practices, we simply exclude eggs from all of our recipes.
+Because we don’t want to encourage anyone to purchase eggs that fund unethical, unsustainable, and cruel practices, we simply exclude eggs from all of our recipes.
 Besides, vegan cooking is far more creative, fun, and often more challenging than cooking and baking with eggs!